 Once it was done I hung a sign I had made on top and seriously it is a dream!!

 No I am not a perfectionist when it comes to organizing so forgive me on that front.
-Let me tell you I found shirts I forgot I had because they had been crammed in the back of my old closet all these years.
+I found shirts I forgot about because they had been crammed in the back all these years.
 Now I was able to separate my winter and summer clothing which is nice.
 Top row is short sleeves and the bottom rack has all my sweaters, jackets, and long sleeved shirts.

-I put an old table my Grandpa left me when he passed away in there so I can set things down and have a nice memory to see each day when I go in there.
+I put an old table my Grandpa left me when he passed away in there.
+Now I can set things down and have a nice memory to see each day when I go in there.

-- On the opposite side of my racks I had enough room to fit my dresser which made our master seem bigger.
-My husband took the “old closet” so he could spread out a lot more too and we’re both happy about the change.
+- On the opposite side of my racks I had enough room to fit my dresser.
+This made our master seem bigger.
+My husband took the “old closet” so he could spread out a lot more.
+We’re both happy about the change.

 If you’re considering turning a bedroom into a closet too, first consider: